Lesson video

 So you may have said painting, sculpture, installation, film.

-Hamilton uses bold colours, playful images, everyday objects and references to popular culture in surprising ways, encouraging audiences to see everyday objects in a new way.
+Hamilton uses bold colors, playful images, everyday objects and references to popular culture in surprising ways, encouraging audiences to see everyday objects in a new way.

 Check for understanding.

 In Hamilton's installation "The Squash" from 2018, what everyday items inspired the costumes the performers wore?
-Was it potatoes and turnips, carrots and parsnips, pumpkins and squashes, or broccoli and cauliflower?
-Well done, yes, it was pumpkin and squashes.
+Was it potatoes and turnips?
+Carrots and parsnips?
+Pumpkins and squashes?
+Or broccoli and cauliflower?
+Well done, yes.

-Now this installation can be a small-scale model or it can be full size.
+Now this installation can be a small scale, and a small scale model or it can be full size.

-If it's a model, you could use cardboard or a cardboard box to create a model of a room.
+If it's a model, you can use cardboard, or cardboard box to create a model of a room.

-And you could use painting, collage, or mixed media to cover the room.
+And you can use painting, collage, or mixed media to cover the room.

-And then you could use a range of materials and techniques to fill your space.
+And then you can use a range of materials and techniques to fill your space.

-And thinking about, that's making the installation, the space of the installation, but thinking about your referencing to popular culture, you could use bright colours and repetitive patterns like we've seen.
+And thinking about, that's the making the installation, the space of the installation, but thinking about your referencing to popular culture.

 So pause the video and off you go.